MLB Run Line Betting Explained

 Baltimore Orioles (+1.5) -190

 In this example, the Red Sox are the favourites to win the game, which is why they have the (-1.5) in the run line betting odds.
-They aren’t big favourites though and their odds to win by 2 or more runs is +165, which means a $100 bet on the Red Sox run line would payout $265.
-On the other hand, a run line bet on the Orioles would payout about $153 for a $100 bet, but this bet pays out if the Orioles either win or lose by 1 run.
+They aren’t big favourites though and their odds to win by 2 or more runs is +165, which means a $100 bet on the Red Sox run line would payout $265 (win $165).
+On the other hand, a run line bet on the Orioles would win $100 for every $190 risked, but this bet pays out if the Orioles either win or lose by 1 run.

-Here is another way to looks at it…
+Here is another way to look at it…

 Think about it like this: if you take the final score of this game and add 1.5 to the underdog’s run count (or subtract 1.5 from the favorite’s), make this the new final score, and reevaluate, who won the game?
 Let’s say the Boston Red Sox scored 3 runs and the Baltimore Orioles scored 2.
 So recalculate Boston’s Score: 3-1.5= 1.5.
 The Baltimore Orioles scored 2, which means they win the bet by a theoretical .5.